microsoft/vscode-docs/blogs/2018/07/12/introducing-logpoints-and-auto-attach.md

 ![Logpoints](logpoints.gif)

-The concept for Logpoints isn't new, and over the past few years, we have seen diffferent flavors of this concept in tools like [Visual Studio](https://codewala.net/2018/01/25/tracepoint-an-awsome-feature-of-visual-studio/), [Edge DevTools](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide/debugger) and [GDB](https://sourceware.org/gdb/onlinedocs/gdb/Tracepoints.html) under several names such as [Tracepoints](https://blogs.msdn.microsoft.com/devops/2013/10/10/tracepoints/) and [Logpoints](https://blogs.msdn.microsoft.com/visualstudio/2017/09/13/debug-live-apps-in-azure-with-the-snappoints-and-logpoints-preview/).
+The concept for Logpoints isn't new, and over the past few years, we have seen different flavors of this concept in tools like [Visual Studio](https://codewala.net/2018/01/25/tracepoint-an-awsome-feature-of-visual-studio/), [Edge DevTools](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide/debugger) and [GDB](https://sourceware.org/gdb/onlinedocs/gdb/Tracepoints.html) under several names such as [Tracepoints](https://blogs.msdn.microsoft.com/devops/2013/10/10/tracepoints/) and [Logpoints](https://blogs.msdn.microsoft.com/visualstudio/2017/09/13/debug-live-apps-in-azure-with-the-snappoints-and-logpoints-preview/).

 ### Why and when to use Logpoints?